What Is Despairalysis?

 Over time, this cycle can lead to isolation, loneliness, anxiety, burnout, and a diminished sense of meaning.
 We begin to feel like spectators watching events unfold rather than participants in shaping what comes next.

-Yet the opposite is also true.
-Small acts of engagement can begin rebuilding our sense of agency.
+But small acts of engagement can begin rebuilding our sense of agency.
 Meaningful action, however modest, reminds us that we are not powerless.

 Moving Beyond Despairalysis